MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### What happens if users log out of Microsoft Edge?

 Access to the site list requires explicit browser sign in for the first download.
-There may be scenarios where the user logs out after being logged in and at that point the site list is cached in Microsoft Edge.
+In a scenario where the user logs out after being logged in, the site list is cached in Microsoft Edge.
 The list will stay cached even if the user logs out of Microsoft Edge from their Azure Active Directory (Azure AD) account.
 Microsoft Edge will not try to fall back to the non-cloud download location while the Cloud site list policy is configured.

 ### Why is there a warning message when I export the site list?